-- 1. The first indicator deals with the risk of sudden unforeseen short-term supply interruptions and the capability to manage them.
-This is the Crisis Capability or CC Index. - 2.
-The second quantitative indicator is covering full energy supply and demand balances, both present and future ones.
-This is the Supply/Demand Index or S/D Index. - 3.
-The qualitative considerations concerning international and multilateral measures for securing overall producer/consumer relations and safeguarding vulnerable transport routes for oil and gas.
+- 1. The first quantitative indicator is covering full energy supply and demand balances, both present and future ones.
+This is the Supply/Demand Index or S/D Index. - 2.
+The second indicator deals with the risk of sudden unforeseen short-term supply interruptions and the capability to manage them.
+This is the Crisis Capability or CC Index. - 3.
+The qualitative considerations concern the multilateral measures for securing overall producer/consumer relations and safeguarding vulnerable transport routes for oil and gas.